 We drive through the Kent fields, me pointing out oast houses to Giristroula and then realising I have no real idea what they are and finding myself unable to add anything further than something, perhaps, about drying hops?

-With Giristroula’s suspicions about me already raised so early on the tour, I try to recover lost ground and ramble on vaguely about Kent and Gardens of England and Darling Buds and Dickens and Fighting Them On The Beaches and Battles of Britain and so on.
+With Giristroula’s suspicions about me already raised so early on the tour, I try to recover lost ground and ramble on about Gardens of England and Darling Buds and Fighting Them On The Beaches and Battles of Britain and so on.